FAQs

 How can I participate in Public Media Giving Days if I work for a station?

 Public media’s value and the extent to which donors and fans appreciate it is too expansive to be held to a single day!
-On both Thursday, May 1st and Friday, May 2nd ask folks to donate to your station and suggest they encourage others to do so, too.
+On both Friday, May 1st and Saturday, May 2nd ask folks to donate to your station and suggest they encourage others to do so, too.
 Again, please utilize our assets, but get creative in how you frame the PMGD experience.
 Emphasize connections between your station and the local community in an effort to convert potential donors to new, excited donors.
 Ask current members and sustainers to consider celebrating PMGD by giving above and beyond.

 Paired with encouragement for people to give, ask as many people as you can to express their positive opinions about public media.
 Post to social; email your list; chat on air.
 Suggest people explain what inspires them about public media and why they to donate to your station.
 Encourage the folks you speak with to speak with more people.